L-Cie/T6Server/README.md

 <img src="https://imgur.com/bBrx8Hf.png" alt="drawing" width="350"/>

 # T6Server
 This repository provides all necessary files for a simple installation and configuration of a T6 server on Arch Linux.
+It also contains a few mods such as a MapVoter and Bots.
+The default values for some game modes have been also adjusted.

 ## Requirements
 - Tested on LXC Container: